List of Pirates of the Caribbean characters: AngelicaAngelica, portrayed by Penélope Cruz in Pirates of the Caribbean: On Stranger Tides, is a former love interest of Jack Sparrow and the daughter of Edward Teach / Blackbeard. The character's full name was never revealed in On Stranger Tides onscreen or in any related promotional material. According to screenwriter Terry Rossio, Angelica for many years went by her mother's maiden name, which is "Rivera". By 2017, the name "Angelica Teach" was used in Captain Jack's – Restaurant des Pirates in Disneyland Paris.

-Angelica is first mate of the Queen Anne's Revenge.
-She claims to be Blackbeard's long-lost daughter, though she tells Jack it is just a ruse to manipulate him.
-It is later revealed that she is Blackbeard's daughter after all.
-After the battle at the Fountain of Youth, she unintentionally poisons herself while trying to remove Barbossa's poison-laced sword from Blackbeard's chest, Jack tricks Blackbeard into sacrificing his life to save Angelica's.
+After the battle at the Fountain of Youth, a battle ensues between Blackbeard and Barbossa while Angelica, Scrum, and Jack fight over the mermaid's tear and the chalices.
+After Barbossa stabs Blackbeard with a poisoned sword, Angelica unintentionally poisoned herself while trying to remove Barbossa's poison-laced sword from Blackbeard's chest, Jack tricks Blackbeard into sacrificing his life to save Angelica's.
 Although Blackbeard had intended to kill Angelica so he could survive, Angelica holds Jack responsible for her father's death.
-Knowing that she will try to avenge her father, Jack then maroons her on a deserted island and gives her a pistol loaded with one shot.
+Knowing that she will try to avenge her father, Jack then maroons her on a small desert island named Sola Fide Beach and gives her a pistol loaded with one shot.
 Seeing that he still loves her, Angelica tries to convince Jack not to leave her on the island by claiming she has knowledge of several artifacts that can give him control of the ocean and that she is pregnant with his child, but he doesn't fall for either of her ruses.
 It is then Angelica finally admits her love for Jack, who is somewhat touched by this; however, he still leaves.
 Angered, Angelica then uses the sole round from her pistol in an attempt to kill Jack as he rows away, but misses.
 In a post-credits scene, Angelica finds Blackbeard's voodoo doll made in Jack's image and smiles, hoping that she will finally get her revenge on Jack.
-Her further fate is unknown, but she could return in future films.

-BlackbeardBlackbeard, portrayed by Ian McShane, appears in On Stranger Tides.
-He is based on the historical figure of the same name.
-Blackbeard is a notorious pirate and Jack's most recent nemesis.
-He is one element retained from the novel On Stranger Tides by Tim Powers, from which Pirates of the Caribbean: On Stranger Tides draws inspiration.
-Blackbeard is the captain of the Queen Anne's Revenge and a master of black magic, who wants to find the Fountain of Youth to escape a prophecy that he will be killed by a one-legged man.
-With the exception of his daughter Angelica, Blackbeard has zombified his entire staff of officers to ensure their loyalty.
-Said by Jack to be "the one pirate all pirates fear", Blackbeard practices voodoo and has the power to command ships using his magic sword.